MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 Similar to **Tomatoes**, **Ash Coated Osmium** functioned as a dynamic asset; however, it was characterized by much more aggressive mean-reversion behavior.
 It consistently oscillated within a tight range, frequently snapping back to its 10,000-unit baseline after brief deviations.
 ![Screenshot](utils/osmium.png)

+Here is a link to the folder for [round 1](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/tree/main/Round%201)

 ### Round 2

 No updates until the round finishes.

+Here is a link to the folder for [round 2](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/tree/main/Round%202)

 ## The five pillars: Alpha, Risk, Inventory, Execution, Portfolio Management